 - Violating a probation agreement with the board or any other licensing authority of this state, another state or territory of the United States, or a federal agency; or

-- Violating any informal consent agreement for discipline entered into by an applicant or licensee with the board or any other licensing authority of Arkansas, another state or territory of the United States, or a federal agency.
+- iolating any informal consent agreement for discipline entered into by an applicant or licensee with the board or any other licensing authority of this state, another state or territory of the United States, or a federal agency.

 Pursuant to A.C.A. § 17-101-306, no person shall assist in the practice of veterinary medicine under the direction, supervision, and responsibility of a veterinarian as a veterinary technician without first applying for and obtaining a certificate of qualification from the Veterinary Medical Examining Board as a veterinary technician and having his or her employment registered in accordance with board regulations.

 A veterinary technician shall perform only those acts and duties overseen by a supervising veterinarian that are within the scope of practice of the supervising veterinarian but shall not include diagnosis, prescribing medication, treatment, or surgery in the practice of animal husbandry.
-An applicant for a certificate of qualification as a veterinary technician may make written application to the board showing that s/he is:
+An applicant for a certificate of qualification as a veterinary technician in this state may make written application to the board showing that he or she is:

 - A citizen of the United States or an applicant for citizenship; and

 - A person of moral integrity and acceptable ethical standards.

 A.C.A. § 17-101-306 provides that each certified veterinary technician shall annually register his or her employment with the board, stating his or her name and current address, the name and office address of both his or her employer and the supervising licensed veterinarian, and additional information as the board deems necessary.
 Upon any change of employment as a veterinary technician, the registration shall be considered suspended until new employment has been obtained and the board notified in writing of the new employment.